apollographql/apollo-client/docs/source/apollo-client-api.md

 {% tsapibox ObservableQuery.stopPolling %}

 <h2 id="ApolloError">ApolloError</h2>

 {% tsapibox ApolloError.constructor %}
 {% tsapibox ApolloError.message %}
 {% tsapibox ApolloError.graphQLErrors %}
 {% tsapibox ApolloError.networkError %}
 {% tsapibox ApolloError.extraInfo %}

+<h2 id="DataProxy">DataProxy</h2>

+An interface to the normalized data in your store. `ApolloClient` implements this interface and so do various other objects you may receive when updating the store.
+A `DataProxy` is used in the `update` function on `client.mutate` to give you a window into your normalized data.

+{% tsapibox DataProxy.readQuery %}
+{% tsapibox DataProxy.readFragment %}
+{% tsapibox DataProxy.writeQuery %}
+{% tsapibox DataProxy.writeFragment %}

 <h2 id="utilities">Utilities</h2>